+Note

-Installing the floating license server software on remotely mounted disks is not recommended because of the additional network dependency.
+nstalling the floating license server software on remotely mounted disks is not recommended ecause of the additional network dependency.

+course of the additional network depondency.

 3. On the floating license server machine, change to your license utilities directory, and type: